rahvis/rahvis.github.io/_pages/about.md

     <td> An Interview with <a href="https://idiyas.com/blog/idiyas-qa-meet-rahul-vishwakarma-senior-member-of-ieee-with-51-granted-patents/">IDiyas Q&A</a>: Meet Rahul Vishwakarma, Senior Member of IEEE with 51+ Granted Patents! </td>
   </tr>

   <tr>
     <td>Apr 2024</td>
-  </td>Featured on California State University Long Beach for <a href="https://www.csulb.edu/office-of-the-provost/university-achievement-awards">Outstanding Graduate Student in Research, Scholarly, and Creative Activities Awards</a> </td>
+    <td> Featured on California State University Long Beach for <a href="https://www.csulb.edu/office-of-the-provost/university-achievement-awards">Outstanding Graduate Student in Research, Scholarly, and Creative Activities Awards</a>  </td>
   </tr>

   <tr>